 The IAB-node can migrate to a different parent node underneath the same IAB-donor-CU.
 The IAB-node continues providing access and backhaul service when migrating to a different parent node.

 The IAB-MT can also migrate to a different parent node underneath another IAB-donor-CU.
 In this case, the collocated IAB-DU and the IAB-DU(s) of its descendant node(s) retain F1 connectivity with the initial IAB-donor-CU.
+The IAB-MT of each descendant node and all the served UEs retain the RRC connectivity with the initial IAB-donor-CU.
 This migration is referred to as inter-donor partial migration.
 The IAB-node, whose IAB-MT migrates to the new IAB-donor-CU, is referred to as a boundary IAB-node.
 After inter-donor partial migration, the F1 traffic of the IAB-DU and its descendant nodes is routed via the BAP layer of the IAB topology to which the IAB-MT has migrated.

 Inter-donor partial migration is only supported for SA-mode.